YunzheZJU/holo-schedule/README.md

 Build holo-schedule from source code and install it into your browser manually.

-*Note: Use 'dir' instead of 'ls' if you are developing on Windows*
+*Note: Use 'dir' instead of 'ls' if you are developing on Windows.*

 Run
 ```bash